Jaime Lozano: Necaxa

 On 9 February 2022, Lozano was appointed as manager of Liga MX side Necaxa.
 He led the team to the Reclassification phase of the Clausura 2022, where they tied 1–1 on aggregate but lost 3–1 in a penalty shoot-out to Cruz Azul.
 After Necaxa failed to get past the Reclassification phase in the Apertura 2022 following a 2–0 defeat to Tigres UANL, Necaxa and Lozano mutually parted ways.

 Mexico national team

 After Mexico's 3–0 loss to the United States in the 2023 CONCACAF Nations League semi-finals and the subsequent firing of Diego Cocca, Lozano was appointed as interim manager to lead the side for the forthcoming Gold Cup.
 Mexico went on to win the tournament, defeating Panama 1–0 in the final.
 On 10 August, the Mexican Football Federation announced that Lozano would stay on as manager of the national team.
 On 16 July 2024, Lozano was dismissed from his position following an underwhelming group stage exit from the 2024 Copa América.

 Pachuca

 On 29 May 2025, Pachuca announced Lozano as their new head coach.
-On 10 November, Lozano and Pachuca parted ways.
+The following month, Pachuca participated in the FIFA Club World Cup and had a group-stage exit.
+On 10 November, Lozano was relieved of his duties.